fuzikt/starpy/README.md

 --add       Add new label to the star file.
 --rm        Remove label from the star file.
 --lb        Label to be added or removed.
 Use comma separated label values to add or remove multiple labels.
 Default: None --val       Value filled for added labels.
 Use comma separated values if adding multiple labels.
+To copy values from existing label into the new one use the label name as value (e.g. rlnCoordinateX).
+Default: 0
-Default: 0 --data      Data table from star file to be used (Default: data_particles).
+--data      Data table from star file to be used (Default: data_particles).
 ```